-In the philosophy literature there is a standard distinction between mathematical abstracta, natural kinds, social kinds, and nominal kinds.
+In the philosophy literature there is a standard distinction between mathematical abstracta, natural kinds, social kinds, and nominal kinds (see, for example, Bird and Tobin, 2018).
 I will briefly introduce them here, in order to raise some issues around natural kinds.
 I will then briefly introduce the notion of statistical parameters (e.g., sex at birth, race, NZ-deprivation score) that are used to group or type people for purposes of prediction.
 We will then be in the position to consider some of the 'equity groups' (parameters that have been associated with bearing the negative end of the inequality).
 Both in the present, and into the projected future.

 The idea, roughly, is that mathematical abstracta (e.g., circles, triangles, equilateral triangles) have essences or natures that shapes must have in order to count as members of the kind.
 This essence or nature is something that can be determined a-priori.
 We can define up mathematical abstracta.
 For example (the standard story goes) 'an equilateral triangle is a three sided closed plane figure with sides of equal length'.
 These conditions are essential for something to count as an equilateral triangle: These conditions are individually necessary and jointly sufficient for something to count as an equilateral triangle.
 All and only those things that meet those conditions are equilateral triangles.
+While this might seem far removed from equity groups we will go on to see that the primary way of viewing equity groups are as statistical (mathematical) parameters.